bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 provided an `rvalue` then `insert` will move from it.
 If for the `handler` we provided an `lvalue` then `insert` will copy it.

-There are a lot of rules that come into play for the inital deceivingly simple code.
+There are a lot of rules that come into play for the initial deceivingly simple code.
 They are the result of maintaining backward compatibility and plumbing move semantics and perfect forwarding support on top of that, while making it so that most common scenarios are easy to write and read.